gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 continue with the handshake.

-When the SCTP association has been established the process defined by the selected DTLS Key Management Method MUS be followed for establishing DTLS Key Contexts and installing them.
+When the SCTP association has been established the process defined by the selected DTLS Key Management Method MUST be followed for establishing DTLS Key Contexts and installing them.

 ## DTLS Chunk Handling {#dtls-chunk-handling}